linked-db/linked-ql/README.md

 * Returns an async iterable
 * Lazily fetches rows on demand as you iterate
-* The best way to avoids materializing very large result sets in memory all at once
+* The best way to avoid materializing very large result sets in memory all at once

 This is covered in [Streaming ↗](https://linked-ql.netlify.app/capabilities/streaming).